Mythologyli/minecraft_verification/README.md

 A Python3 implement of Minecraft login via Microsoft account.

-Follow the script, and it will show your Minecraft id, name and body.
+This script will verify that a Microsoft account owns Minecraft.
+If so, it will display your Minecraft id, name and body.

 ## Requirements